 With youthful, high-energy stage performances and pure vocal blends, 4th and Main is quickly establishing themselves as the new crossroads in country music by combining a modern sound with a classic, four-part approach to making music.
-Chase McDaniel, Randy Austin, Chris Chavez, and Blake Whitlock are turning heads in the genre with musical direction from eight-time GRAMMY® nominated and three-time BMI Music Award-winning producer Wayne Haun.
+Chase McDaniel, Randy Austin, Chris Chavez, and Blake Whitlock are turning heads in the genre with musical direction from ten-time GRAMMY® nominated and three-time BMI Music Award-winning producer Wayne Haun.

 Influenced by country greats Keith Whitley, The Oak Ridge Boys, Rascal Flatts, Garth Brooks, Tim McGraw and Keith Urban, 4th and Main offers a rich sound that is both powerful and intricate.
 Whether singing around an acoustic guitar or entering a stage with a full band, the group possesses a versatility that combines classic harmonies with today’s revered vocal stylings.